importZL/semantic_segmentation/README.md

 ## Extension for 3D medical image segmentaiton

-We also extended GenSeg for [3D medical image segmentation](./GenSeg-3D)
+We extended GenSeg for [3D medical image segmentation](./GenSeg-3D/)

+## Extension on diffusion-based and VAE-based mask-to-image generative models

+We verify the effectiveness of GenSeg with diffusion-based and VAE-based mask-to-image generative models by replacing the original Pix2Pix model by [BBDM](./BBDM/) and [Soft-intro VAE](./Soft-intro_VAE/).

 ## Citation
 If you find this project useful in your research, please consider citing: